dipdup-io/dipdup/docs/advanced/index-factories.md

 # Index factories

+> 🚧 **UNDER CONSTRUCTION**
+>
+> This page or paragraph is yet to be written.
+Come back later.

 DipDup allows creating new indexes in runtime.
 To begin with, you need to define index templates in the top-level `templates` section of the config.
 Then call `ctx.add_contract` and `ctx.add_index` methods from any user callback.

-DipDup is currently not able to automatically generate types and handlers for template indexes unless there is at least one static instance ({{ #summary config/templates.md}}).
-Add it temporarily setting template values manually to call `dipdup init` command.

 The most common way to spawn indexes is to create an index that tracks the originations of contracts with similar code or originated by a specific contract.
 A minimal example looks like this: